apache/trafficcontrol/docs/source/api/v5/multiple_servers_capabilities.rst

 ``multiple_servers_capabilities``
 *********************************

-``PUT``
+``POST``
 ========
 Associates a list of :term:`Server Capability` to a server.
 The API call replaces all the server capabilities assigned to a server with the ones specified in the serverCapabilities field.
 And also Associates a list of :term:`Servers` to a server capability.
 The API call replaces all the servers assigned to a server capability with the ones specified in the servers field.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"
-:Permissions Required: SERVER:READ, SERVER:UPDATE, SERVER-CAPABILITY:READ, SERVER-CAPABILITY:UPDATE
+:Permissions Required: SERVER:READ, SERVER:CREATE, SERVER-CAPABILITY:READ, SERVER-CAPABILITY:CREATE
 :Response Type:  Object

 Request Structure